wheelofheaven/wheelofheaven.io/content/en/wiki/encyclopedia/kabbalah.md

 > « Le message préservé par la Kabale porte sur la correspondance des deux mondes, céleste et terrestre, sur leur unification par l’homme. [...]
 L’homme renouvellera les actes relatés au début de la Genèse », écrit Alexandre Safran, grand-rabbin de Genève, dans la Kabale (Payot), où il précise aussi que « la Kabale remonte aux temps préhistoriques ; Moïse ne fait que l’introduire dans l’Histoire d’Israël ».

+### In Raëlism 🔯

+According to the _Book Which Tells The Truth_, Fifth Chapter "The End of the World", Section "At the Roots of All Religions", Yahweh mentions the Kabbalah as being a body of mystical traditions that are rich in allusions to our Creators, the Elohim:

+> It is not only in the Bible and the Gospels that there are traces of the truth; testimonies can be found in practically every religion.
+The Kabala especially is one of the richest in testimonies, but it would not have been easy for you to get hold of one.
+>
+> If one day you can find a copy, then you will be able to see that there are a great number of allusions to us. [...]

 ### See more

 [Wiki › Bible]({{< relref "wiki/encyclopedia/bible.md" >}})</br>